williamsalex/website-redux/README.md

 # website-redux
-Rebuilding the personal website with AWS Amplify and ReactJS
+Rebuilding personal website with AWS Amplify and ReactJS